 Finding somewhere to eat out is always really tricky for me and I tend to stick to the same places, i.e. Nando’s who have one of the best allergy policies I have ever come across!
 I cannot wait for an app like yours to really take off and become the norm in restaurants as it’s extremely frustrating to wade your way through a pile of sheets with a restaurant’s allergy info on.

-I have been living with multiple intolerances for many years and for a long time, just ate anything despite the effect I knew it would have on me so I could go out.
-Although things are now improving from a eating out point of view it is still a struggle.
-We are visiting Edinburgh soon and we contacted a well known restaurant to see if they could cater for me – it was a disappointment (but not a surprise) that they had no clue as to what we were talking about and said that they couldn’t tailor anything on the menu.
 It can be very frustrating when you do find somewhere that is prepared to ‘tailor’ to your needs only to be given a plate of virtually nothing because everything else has been removed, but they haven’t thought about what could be given to you instead.
-This app sounds amazing and will hopefully help raise awareness of people’s needs when dealing food allergies & intolerance as well helping those of us who do suffer to find restaurants who are sympathetic to our needs and desire to eat good food when away from home!
+This app sounds amazing and will hopefully help raise awareness of people’s needs when dealing food allergies and intolerance as well helping those of us who do suffer to find restaurants who are sympathetic to our needs and desire to eat good food when away from home!

 That’s such a brilliant concept.
 More and more of my friends and the people I meet have some kind of food intolerance or allergy… going out to eat can be a real minefield, even in Brighton which is very attuned to to health & well-being.

 I have only recently gone gluten, wheat and dairy free, but I can feel the benefits already.
-I used to eat the wrong food but quite a lot, at work we go out for lunch every payday as a team, but since I have changed my eating habits, it’s harder to find anywhere that will accommodate my intolerance.
-There are some places that have got better and have a whole gluten, wheat and dairy free section which helps when I am going for dinner with family, but work team meals are now for me a real no go area.
+I used to eat the wrong food but quite a lot, at work we go out for lunch every payday as a team, but since I have changed my eating habits, it’s harder to find anywhere that can accommodate my intolerance.

 Eating out for dinner is tough when you avoid all dairy, gluten, onions, peppers, garlic and anything too acidic.
 It’s frustrating and can be embarrassing to order one thing off the menu and then ask the waiter to remove at least 3 ingredients from said dish.
 But what’s even worse is grabbing lunch on the go because there is nothing that ticks all my boxes, ever.